AlsoAsked/also-asked-api-specification/docs/webhooks.md

 ## Inspecting webhook events

-When a webhook event occurs, you can inspect the event under [Developers -> Webhooks](https://alsoasked.com/developer/webhooks) by scrolling down to the "Webhook events" section.
+When a webhook event occurs, you can inspect the event under [Developers -> Webhooks](https://alsoasked.com/developer/webhooks) by scrolling down to the **Webhook events** section.

 <!-- focus: false -->
 ![Webhook events table](../assets/images/webhook-events-table.png)